mulle-sde/mulle-env/README.md

 * the command line tools available in the virtual environment
 * additional virtual environment variables with multiple scopes, like on a per-user or per-host basis.

-Therefore a directory can become a self containe virtual environment using mulle-env.
+Therefore any directory can become a self contained virtual environment with mulle-env.